Welcome to the Xenopus Model Organism Welfare Organization

 11. The strategies, views, and expert information shared by the Xenopus Welfare Organization will be supported by methods currently in use, case studies, shared/curated information, a veterinary advisory panel, a rotating expert panel, and an executive board.

-12. Xenopus frogs are an important model, though are used by a relatively small group of researchers, further compounding some of the challenges.
+12. Xenopus frogs are an important model, though are used by a relatively small group of researchers, which has compounded and contributed to some of the some of the challenges, including the reliance on PCR to disproportionately influence the goal of a "healthy frog".
 Thus it is imperative the support for the model the Xenopus Welfare Organization provides, with community involvement.

 13. Xenopus need to be available for worldwide use in labs both large and small.